H-DNA/MPiSC/report/chapters/background/index.typ

 == Pure MPI - A porting approach of shared memory algorithms to distributed algorithms <pure-mpi>

-With MPI (@mpi), we have the most basic facility to adapt shared-memory algorithms to distributed algorithms, which is MPI-3 RMA.
-However, MPI-3 RMA offer a wide range of utilities, which may not be quite well-suited to implement non-blocking distributed MPSC queues.
-In this section, we introduce one technique utilizing MPI-3 RMA to implement distributed non-blocking distributed algorithms.
+With MPI (@mpi), the most basic facility to adapt shared-memory algorithms to distributed algorithms is MPI-3 RMA.
+However, MPI-3 RMA offers a wide range of utilities, which may not be well-suited for implementing non-blocking distributed MPSC queues.
+This section introduces one technique utilizing MPI-3 RMA to implement non-blocking distributed algorithms.
 The BCL CoreX library (@bclx-library) is built on top of this approach.

 // === Pure MPI